rbock44/mbgo/README.md

 The sample sets up a risk engine web service that evaluates the risk for a certain customer transaction.

-Web service uses XML content and needs some java script logic to take over some tags from the request to the response and generate a random response id.
+The web service uses XML content and needs some java script logic to take over some tags from the request to the response and generate a random response id.

-The xml file can be written human readable as follows:
+The xml file can be written in a readable format:

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>